mahita2104/SoilFertilityML/README.md

  - Data Visualization using Heatmap
     - To find relationship between different attributes
    ![](https://github.com/mahita2104/SoilFertilityML/blob/main/Visualization_plots/heatmap.png)
+    - Vegetation Cover highly depends on pH

 ## Regression Techniques
  - Normalised the dataframe using MinMaxScaler to ensure that all features are on a similar scale.
  - Split the dataset into test and train dataset
  - Implementing different ml models to access which model is best fit for this dataset

  - ### Linear Regression
    ![](https://github.com/mahita2104/SoilFertilityML/blob/main/Ml_Models_Plots/Linear_regression.png)